SaadNaseem99/Sales-Dashboard/README.md

 # Sales-Dashboard
-Data is imaginary does not pertain to any business.
+Dummy Data is used for data analytics purpose.